 - Individuals – offering financial support to individuals in the areas of education, employment/training, dental, and personal development

-- Non-Government Organisations – offering grants to non-government organisations to deliver innovative programs and projects which promote the general wellbeing of Forgotten Australians and Former Child Migrants, and builds community connectedness.
+- Non-Government Organisations – offering grants to non-government organisations to deliver innovative programs and projects which promote general wellbeing and builds community connectedness for people who experienced childhood abuse in an institutional setting including out-of-home care.

 For more information please contact Lotus Place.